jeeliz/jeelizFaceFilter/README.md

-# Jeeliz Face Filter: Build your own augmented reality web application
+# Jeeliz Face Filter: Lightweight and robust face detection and tracking javascript library based on WebGL deep learning.

 This javascript library detects and tracks the face in real time from the video stream of the webcam captured with WebRTC.
 Then it is possible to overlay 3D content for augmented reality application.
 We provide various demonstrations using main WebGL 3D engines.
 We always include the production version of the 3D engine in the repository to work with a fixed version.

 This library is lightweight and it does not include any 3D engine or third party library.
 We want to keep it framework agnostic so the outputs of the library are raw : if the a face is detected or not, the position and the scale of the detected face and the rotation Euler angles.
 But thanks to the featured examples and boilerplates, you can quickly use it in a more usable context (for motion head tracking, for face filter or face replacement...).
 We continuously add new demontrations, so stay tuned !
 Also, feel free to open an issue if you have any question or suggestion.

+Features :
+* face detection,
+* face tracking,
+* face rotation detection,
+* mouth opening detection,
+* very robust for all lighting conditions,
+* video acquisition with HD video ability,
+* mobile friendly,
+* interfaced with 3D engines like THREE.JS, BABYLON.JS, A-FRAME,
+* interfaced with more accessible APIs like CANVAS, CSS3D.

 ![facefilter demo jeeliz small](https://user-images.githubusercontent.com/11960872/37533324-cfa3e516-2941-11e8-99a9-96a1e20c80a3.jpg)

-You can test it with these demos (included in this repo) :
+You can test it with these demos (included in this repo).
+You will find among them the perfect starting point to build your own face based augmented reality application :
 * BABYLON.JS based demos :
   * [Boilerplate (displays a cube on the user's head)](https://jeeliz.com/demos/faceFilter/demos/babylonjs/cube/)